 During 2016 the Group established a Joint Share Ownership Plan (JSOP) following its approval by shareholders at an extraordinary general meeting of the Company held in December 2015.
 Under this JSOP, employees or directors may be invited to acquire, jointly with a trust, shares in the company.
 The employee or director benefits from future growth in the share price subject to certain performance criteria being met.
 There were no transactions connected with the JSOP during either 2020 or 2021.
 During 2020 the performance criteria were satisfied such that shares held by the JSOP trustee could be acquired by the participant.
 Subsequent to the satisfaction of the criteria, in 2021 the title to those shares was transferred to the participant.

-22 Other reserves
+The plan was no longer in operation in 2022.

-other reserves 2021 £'000 2020 £'000
+22 Other reserves 2022 £'000 2021 £'000

-Capital conversion reserve fund 23 23

-Reduction in capital conversion fund Foreign exchange (23) (237) - 118
+Capital conversion reserve fund Reduction in capital conversion fund Foreign exchange - (68) 23 (23) (237)

-i oreign exchange (237)

-(237) 141
+(68) (237)